UTSCCSCC01/finalprojects22-characters-gp/doc/sprint3/sprint3.md

 4. As a consumer I want to be able to access a list of products that I bought with the price of each item so that I can track the history of my orders
    - Provide list of orders that have been previously checked-out by the consumer and include basic information about the order (date of payment, number of items included)
    - Each order should display details about each item that was included in the order
    - Create Order Schema.
-Fields include: date of payment, order count, orderID, user, include count of each pid in the order and their quantities
+Fields include: date of payment, order count, orderID, user, orderPIDs (include count of each pid in the order and their quantities), shippingInfo and billingInfo
    - Create mock checkoutPage that stores shipping and billing information for a user's order(s)

 7. As an employee I want to be able to filter between story submissions based off different criteria, so that I can conduct the next steps accordingly